Public mergers and acquisitions in South Africa: overview

 There is continued negativity about the South African economy, with a depressed growth outlook and fractious labour relations.
-However, most commentators predict a marked increase in M&A activity during the second half of 2015.
+In addition, it is expected that Brexit will further depress South Africa's growth outlook.
 Due to several negative factors, South Africa may not be an attractive option for potential investors.
 However, positive factors, including South Africa's position as a gateway to Africa and the fact that a number of large South African corporations have access to large amounts of monies are hoped to have a positive impact on M&A activity.

-During the first quarter of 2015, actual M&A activity has gained momentum, and there appear to be significant deals in the pipeline across all sectors and it is hoped that these opportunities will convert into transactions during the second half of 2015.
+During the first quarter of 2016, actual M&A activity has gained slight momentum, and there appear to be significant deals in the pipeline, particularly in the internet, e-commerce and pharmaceuticals industries.
 Much M&A activity in South Africa will also be driven by companies' African expansion plans to stimulate growth prospects.
-The first quarter of 2015 also saw a substantial increase in transactions by foreign companies in South Africa.

 Some of the most significant transactions included:

 The acquisition by Associated British Foods of the remaining 48.65% which it did not already hold in Illovo Sugar, valued at ZAR5.6 billion.